 SFARI is working to advance autism science by providing a number of key resources to researchers.
 These include:

-- Cohorts of well-characterized individuals with autism or with specific genetic alterations, including the Simons Simplex Collection (SSC), the Simons Variation in Individuals Project (Simons VIP), Simons Foundation Powering Autism Research for Knowledge (SPARK) and the Autism Inpatient Collection (AIC).
+- Cohorts of well-characterized individuals with autism or with specific genetic alterations, including the Simons Simplex Collection (SSC), Simons Searchlight, Simons Foundation Powering Autism Research for Knowledge (SPARK) and the Autism Inpatient Collection (AIC).

 - Tools that enable researchers to keep track of the genetic risk factors for autism (SFARI Gene).